yifanyin/quartzite/content/notes/How to graduate in D-ERDW.md

 tags:
 - phd-chat
 - how-to
+- ETHZ
 ---

 ## During your study
 ### Publish at least one paper
-Nowhere is this specified, but every PhD student is expected to do it.
+Nowhere is this specified, but every PhD student in ERDW is expected to do it.

 ### Get 12 credits
 Courses took during master degree and those used for qualification do not count!
 But conference can count as 1 credit.
 Always ask the student office for advice before it's too late!